OBJECTIVE OF THE CHARTER

 • Treat all your information, concerns with confidentiality and give it the urgency it deserves

-The library is committed to meeting the needs of our clients professionally.
+The library is committed to meeting the needs of our clients professionally as follows:

 1. Equal service all the time

-We provide services on demand and in anticipation to all and will ensure the library and e-resource centre is accessible to every client.
+We provide services on demand to all while ensuring the library and e-resource center is accessible to every client.

 2. Information desk